kevinaud/dynamic-forms-docs/Welcome file.md

 - DynamicFormInstance
 	- This is the domain model that gets associated with a BookIn.
 It is created based off of a DynamicFormTemplate when an assessment is submitted.
 - Polymorphism
-	- Many of the domain models for Dynamic Forms take advantage of NHibernate's support for [Inheritance Mappings](http://nhibernate.info/doc/nhibernate-reference/inheritance.html)
+	- Many of the domain models for Dynamic Forms take advantage of [NHibernate's support for Inheritance Mappings](http://nhibernate.info/doc/nhibernate-reference/inheritance.html)
-	- There are multiple inheritance mapping strategies supported by NHibernate, the one I used is Table per Hierarchy
+	- There are multiple inheritance mapping strategies supported by NHibernate, the one I used is Table per Class Hierarchy
+	- The Domain Models this applies to are:
+		- Dynamic

 ## Front End